hffmnnj/Vibearchy/README.md

 ### AI Integration

 **Q: What AI tools are included?**
-A: Claude Code for coding, AIChat for multi-model chat, Open Interpreter for system automation, Ollama for local models.
-The AI Menu (`Super+Shift+Copilot` or your configured key) provides quick access.
+A: Claude Code for CLI coding, OpenCode as an open-source alternative with Claude Max support, Claude Desktop for GUI sessions, AIChat for multi-model chat, Open Interpreter for system automation, Ollama for local models.
+The AI Menu (`Super+A`) provides quick access to all tools.

 **Q: Do the AI tools require API keys?**
-A: Claude Code needs an Anthropic key.
+A: **OpenCode** and **Claude Desktop** can use your Claude Max subscription directly - no API credits needed, just login with your Anthropic account.
+Claude Code CLI also supports Max login via `/login`.
 AIChat supports multiple providers (set in config).
 Open Interpreter works with any OpenAI-compatible API.
 Ollama runs fully local - no keys needed.

+**Q: What's the difference between Claude Code, OpenCode, and Claude Desktop?**
+A: **Claude Code** is Anthropic's official CLI tool. **OpenCode** is an open-source alternative with a nicer TUI, multi-session support, LSP integration, and privacy focus (no data stored). **Claude Desktop** is the official GUI app with visual session management.
+All three support Claude Max subscription login.

 **Q: What's Clipboard AI?**
 A: Copy any text, hit `Super+Shift+Y`, and AI analyzes it.
 Summarize articles, explain code, translate text, review PRs - all from your clipboard.
 Uses your configured AI provider.